Joe Lovano: Career

 In 2008 Lovano formed the quintet Us Five with Esperanza Spalding on bass, pianist James Weidman, and two drummers, Francisco Mela and Otis Brown III.
 Folk Art was an album of compositions by Lovano that the band hoped to interpret in the spirit of the avant-garde jazz and loft jazz of the 1960s.
 Bird Songs (2011) was a tribute to Charlie Parker.
 West African guitarist Lionel Loueke appeared on the album Cross Culture (Blue Note, 2013).
 Lovano played reed and percussion instruments he had collected since the 1970s.
 Peter Slavov replaced Esperanza Spalding on six tracks, all of them written by Lovano except for "Star Crossed Lovers" by Billy Strayhorn.
 "The idea [...] wasn't just to play at the same time, but to collectively create music within the music," Lovano wrote in the liner notes to Cross Culture.
 "Everyone is leading and following," and "the double drummer configuration adds this other element of creativity."

 In recent years Lovano has released three records with trumpeter Dave Douglas in a co-led group called Sound Prints.
 He has also moved over to ECM records, largely adopting the mellow vibe and use of space characteristic of the label.
 He is a high-profile guest on the acclaimed Arctic Riff (2020) by Polish pianist Marcin Wasilewski.

 Lovano has taught at the Berklee College of Music.
 He taught Jeff Coffin after Coffin was given a NEA Jazz Studies Grant in 1991.
 He also taught Melissa Aldana, who graduated in 2009.

 Downbeat magazine gave its Jazz Album of the Year Award to Lovano for Quartets: Live at the Village Vanguard.

 Instruments

 Lovano has played Borgani saxophones since 1991 and exclusively since 1999.
 He has his own series called Borgani-Lovano, with a pearl silver body and 24K gold keys.

+Film

+Before becoming the subject of a documentary entirely dedicated to him, Lovano had already appeared as himself in several film and television productions, including Ken Burns's series Jazz (2001), the Leonard Cohen documentary Leonard Cohen: Everybody Knows (2008), the portrait Michel Petrucciani (2011), and Motian in Motion (2020), dedicated to Paul Motian.

+In 2023, director Franco Maresco released the documentary Lovano Supreme, dedicated to Lovano's life and music.
+The film premiered at the Locarno Film Festival and was later screened out of competition at the Filmmaker Festival in Milan.
+Produced by Qoomoon and Eliofilm, with the support of Italy's Ministry of Culture and the Sicilia Film Commission, the film follows a journey by the saxophonist to Sicily, the homeland of his father's family (Alcara Li Fusi) and his mother's family (Cesarò), interweaving footage of the trip with archival material.
+The project originated in 2017 from a concert held at the Teatro di Verdura in Palermo in tribute to John Coltrane, produced by Marco Milone for the Associazione Lumpen under the artistic direction of Maresco.